raleighlittles/Tourbox_Neo_Linux_Driver/README.md

 input: Custom Tourbox TBG_H Driver (Keyboard/Mouse) as /devices/virtual/input/input48
 ```

 This tells you it's ready for use.
-When you're ready to stop using the driver, simply Ctrl + C (SIGINT) the program.
+When you're ready to stop using the driver, simply Ctrl + C (SIGINT) the program

+If you'd like to change the functionality provided by the driver, you can use Xmodmap to create your own keymap.

+# Roadmap

+- [ ] Create a Rust version